rmsk2/moreorless/readme.md

 ## Some plans

 I am in the process to extend this software to make it a better text editor.
-Be warned this is not finished by a long shot.
+I have finished implementing the features which I think are a must have.
 This is how I plan to progress:

-Short term goals
-- adding replace to search

 Midterm goals
 - use a beep to signal to the user that a command excecution is not possible
-- replace tab characters at load by four blanks
+- replace tab characters at load by two blanks
 - visualize line lengths larger than 80 in UI

 After that possibly